tj-tusharjain/azure-compute-docs/articles/virtual-machines/install-vm-watch.md

 ### 2. Ensure that a VM is installed

-For more information on how to create a VM and/or virtual machine scale set, see the [quickstart guide for Windows](/azure/virtual-machines/windows/quick-create-portal) and the [quickstart guide for Linux](/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).
+For information on how to create a VM and/or virtual machine scale set, see the [quickstart guide for Windows](/azure/virtual-machines/windows/quick-create-portal) and the [quickstart guide for Linux](/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).

 > [!IMPORTANT]
 > If the Application Health extension is already installed on the VM, ensure that the settings `autoUpgradeMinorVersion` and `enableAutomaticUpgrade` are set to `true`.